UEFA's escalating consequence model in practice: examining the Aston Villa June 2026 decision

 What the Aston Villa decision teaches other clubs

 Aston Villa's outcome is the clearest single illustration of how UEFA's financial sustainability framework operates as a consequence-escalation model rather than a binary pass-fail system.
 A club that breaches the 70% threshold but demonstrates an improving trend faces a financial penalty with a significant conditional element -- the consequences are calibrated to the trajectory, not just the current position.
-A club that breaches the 90% threshold faces a sporting consequence on top of the financial one.
+A club whose breach is classified as significant under Annex L can face sporting consequences on top of financial measures.
 A club that breaches while showing no improving trend faces a larger unconditional element and a weaker case for conditional mitigation.

 The lesson for clubs approaching the 70% threshold is direct: the improving trend is not just a mitigating factor if you are sanctioned.
 It is the compliance strategy.
 A club that begins demonstrating a falling squad cost ratio now, even if it remains above 70% for one or two more monitoring cycles, is building the evidentiary record that, if a sanction does eventually come, will minimise its financial severity and keep the majority of any fine conditional rather than immediately payable.